 Sadly, good atmosphere and quirky touches are not enough here.
 Gudiño makes good use of a single set, but he gets a bit anxious near the end and begins showing stuff that should have been left to the imagination.
 The sub-par CGI work doesn’t help matters.
 Gudiño’s initial approach was right on the money — less is sometimes more.

-Poole’s performance is good, but not great.
+Aaron Poole’s performance is good, but not great.
 A better actor could have made a bigger impression.
-Strangely enough, Vanessa Redgrave (Julia and Mission Impossible) provides the voice for the title character, but another actor was casted for the on-screen work.
-I have no explanation for what is really weird thing.
-Maybe Redgrave was too expensive.
-Anyhow, I did appreciate her excellent narration.
+Strangely enough, Vanessa Redgrave (Julia) provides the voice for the title character, but another actor was casted for the on-screen work.
+I have no explanation for what is really a weird approach (maybe Redgrave was too expensive to do both roles).
+Anyhow, I did enjoy her excellent narration.

 Conclusions & Final Thoughts:

-As I indicated before, The Last Will and Testament of Rosalind Leigh isn’t perfect, but it sure is spooky and entertaining.
-With Rodrigo Gudiño, Stephen Eric McIntyre, and Julian Richings.
+As I indicated before, The Last Will and Testament of Rosalind Leigh isn’t perfect, but it sure is spooky.
+It left me wanting more, though.
+The cast also includes Julian Richings (Mimic) as Rahn Brothers, Charlotte Sullivan (The Cry of the Owl) as Anna, and Stephen Eric McIntyre as Preacher.
 Color, 82 minutes, Rated R.